A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

-We have established that writing $\bm{x}^\top \bm{x}$, rather than $\bm{x}^\top \bm{Z} \bm{x}$, does not alter Problem \eqref{bilevelmainproblem}'s optimal objective value, and, up to pathological cases where the cardinality constraint is not binding and $x_i^\star=0$ for some index $i$ such that $z_i^\star=1$, does not alter the set of optimal solutions.
-Therefore, we work with Problem \eqref{bilevelmainproblem} for the rest of this paper, and do not consider Problem \eqref{problemwithz} any further.
+{ \begin{remark} The formulation proposed in \eqref{bilevelmainproblem}-\eqref{bilevelsubproblem} is reminiscent of a classical complementarity formulation of a cardinality constraint \citep[see, e.g.,][]{burdakov2016mathematical}, where the logical constraint is enforced directly by imposing $x_i(1-z_i)=0 \ \forall i \in [n]$.
+Perhaps the main point of difference between \eqref{bilevelmainproblem} and a complementarity formulation is that this paper effectively replaces the logical constraint with a penalty term in the objective and uses the strongly convex regularizer to implicitly enforce the logical constraints, while the complementarity formulation explicitly imposes the logical constraints, which does not, by itself, give rise to new algorithms for solving {\eqref{mainproblem}}. \end{remark} }

-Problem \eqref{bilevelmainproblem}'s formulation might appear to be intractable, because it appears to be non-convex.
-However, it is actually convex.
-Indeed, in Section \ref{sec:cuttingplanealgorithm}, we invoke duality to demonstrate that $f(\bm{z})$ can be rewritten as the supremum of functions which are linear in $\bm{z}$.
+Problem \eqref{bilevelmainproblem}'s formulation might appear to be intractable, because it appears to {define $f(\bm{z})$ as a function which is non-convex in $\bm{z}$.} However, $f$ is actually convex in $\bm{z}$.
+Indeed, in {Theorem \ref{minimax}, which can be found in Section \ref{sec:cuttingplanealgorithm},} we invoke duality to demonstrate that $f(\bm{z})$ can be rewritten as the supremum of functions which are linear in $\bm{z}$, thus proving that $f$ is actually convex in $\bm{z}$.

 As $f(\bm{z})$ is convex in $\bm{z}$, a natural strategy for solving \eqref{bilevelmainproblem} is to iteratively minimize and refine a piecewise linear underestimator of $f(\bm{z})$.
-This strategy is called outer-approximation (OA), and was originally proposed by \citet{duran1986outer} \citep[building on the work of][]{ benders1962partitioning, geoffrion1972generalized}.
-OA works as follows: by assuming that at each iteration $t$ we have access to $f(\bm{z}_i)$ and a subgradient $\bm{g}_{\bm{z}_i}$ at the points $\bm{z}_i: i \in [t]$, we construct the following underestimator of $f(\bm{z})$:
+This strategy is called outer-approximation (OA), and was originally proposed by \citet{duran1986outer}.
+OA works as follows: by assuming that at each iteration $t$ we have access to $f(\bm{z}_i)$ and a set of subgradients $\bm{g}_{\bm{z}_i}$ at the points $\bm{z}_i: i \in [t]$, we construct the following underestimator: